General Electric Catalyst: Testing

 By May 2019, test engines ran up to 41000 ft in an altitude chamber and over 1,000 h, simulating three years of operations, while the FADEC ran 300 h in the Denali iron bird.

 By October 2019, over 1,000 engine cycles logged 1,600h of tests: 1,200h in test cells and 400h in compressor rigs.

 Altitude, endurance, vibration, durability and ingestion testing were complete, as integrated propeller controls tests and high-pressure compressor and gas generator turbine overspeed tests.

 New icing tests requirements pushed back the first engine delivery to 2020, and Beechcraft Denali first flight even further.

 Five engines were assembled by then, and two other should be completed before 2019 ends.

 First flight test aboard a King Air was delayed until spring 2020 and certification for autumn 2021, after a 18-month campaign, due to new FAA testing requirements, including icing tests.

 By July 2021, 16 engines had been produced and completed 2,500h of operation; as 30% of Catalyst’s certification tests were completed including some icing tests.

 Tests have shown more power at high altitudes than expected and a 1-2% more efficiency than anticipated for up to 16-17% more than competitors.

 One turboprop was fitted to a Beechcraft King Air 350 in Berlin which completed some taxi tests, to achieve maiden flight in the coming months and certification by end-2022.

 Another engine was installed on a Denali airframe to make its first flight before year-end and to achieve certification in 2023.

-The Catalyst made its first flight on a King Air testbed on September 30.
+The Catalyst made its first flight on a King Air testbed on September 30, 2021 in the hand of BBA Chief Test Pilot Sigismond Monnet and Lead Flight Test Engineer Alessandro Ramazzotti.

-On November 23, the Denali made its first flight with a Catalyst engine, targeting a 2023 certification.
+On November 22, the Denali made its first flight with a Catalyst engine, targeting a 2025 certification.

+In May 2023, Denali certification was pushed back to 2025 as the engine certification was delayed to 2024 by more-stringent standards like icing and engine ingestion requirements, having completed 16 of 22 planned engine certification tests and 26 of 37 component certification tests, hot-weather tests and cold-temperature trials.

+In February 2025, the Federal Aviation Administration granted its certification after more than 8,000h of tests, clearing the Denali for a 2026 introduction as the three prototypes gathered over 2,700 flight hours in 1,100 flights.